sseengal/Sprout/Docs/GOOGLE_OAUTH_IMPLEMENTATION.md

 - Handles authentication tokens
 - Manages session creation

+## Current Issue: OAuth Redirect Failure in Expo Go

+### Symptoms
+- User is redirected to Google OAuth consent screen
+- After granting permissions, the flow fails with error: "Something went wrong trying to finish signing in"
+- User is not redirected back to the app

+### Root Cause Analysis
+1. **Redirect URL Mismatch**:
+   - The app is using a custom scheme (`sprout://`) for production builds
+   - For Expo Go, we need to use Expo's auth proxy URL

+2. **WebBrowser Session Handling**:
+   - The WebBrowser session might not be properly closed after authentication
+   - The callback handler might not be receiving the auth response

+3. **Configuration**:
+   - Supabase and Google Cloud Console URLs are verified and correctly configured
+   - The issue appears to be in the client-side handling of the OAuth response

+### Next Steps
+1. [ ] Update the Google Sign-In flow to properly handle Expo Go
+2. [ ] Add better error handling and logging
+3. [ ] Test the flow in both development and production environments
+4. [ ] Document the final working configuration

 ## Current Status

 ### ✅ Implemented Features
-- Google OAuth sign-in flow using expo-web-browser
+- Google OAuth sign-in flow
-- Session management with Supabase Auth
+- Session management
-- Enhanced error handling with user-friendly messages
+- Error handling
-- Deep linking for mobile with Expo Router
+- Deep linking for mobile
-- Email verification flow
+- Email verification
-- Error boundary for auth-related components

 ### 🔍 Known Issues
-- Network connectivity checks need improvement for mobile
-- Some edge cases in error recovery
-- Basic UI states during auth flow

-## Recent Improvements (June 2024)

-1. **WebBrowser Integration**
-   - Added `expo-web-browser` for secure OAuth flow
-   - Implemented proper browser-based authentication
-   - Added error handling for browser-related issues

-2. **Error Handling**
-   - Added user-friendly error messages
+- Limited error messages for users
-   - Implemented error boundaries for auth components
+- Basic UI for auth flows
-   - Improved error logging for debugging

-3. **Code Quality**
-   - Removed web-specific code (navigator.onLine)
-   - Added proper TypeScript types
-   - Improved code organization
+- Some edge cases not fully handled

 ## Future Improvements

 ### 1. Enhanced Error Handling
-- Implement proper network connectivity checks using `@react-native-community/netinfo`
-- Add retry mechanism for failed auth attempts
+- More specific error messages
+- Better handling of network issues
-- Improve error recovery flows
+- Improved error recovery

 ### 2. UI/UX Improvements
 - Better loading states